 Locations across Lisbon (and Porto)

-Looking for a classic thrift shop or charity in Lisbon?
+Looking for a classic thrift store or charity shop in Lisbon?
 Head to Humana.
 There are a dozen stores across the city selling second-hand clothing, shoes, accessories and home textiles.
 On the racks you’ll mostly find high-street brands, but they do have a section with quality labels, usually near the counter.
 Humana also has a couple of separate Humana Vintage stores, which offer lower prices than traditional vintage clothing shops.
 Humana dedicates 100% of its store profits to its social mission.
-I’ve pinned all the Humana stores as green int he map at the bottom.
+I’ve pinned all the Humana stores as green in the map at the bottom.